Variables v Fundamentals

 There is a saying that ‘laws are guidelines for wise people and statutes for fools’.

-In other words, if you are of good character and love people in general then the rules are below your standards of operation anyway.
+In other words, if you are of good character and love people in general, then the rules are below your standards of operation anyway.
 You will choose to do ‘the right thing’ by default.
-For example, if you are an honest person then the laws about stealing do not really apply because you are applying a higher law of integrity.
+For example, if you are honest, the laws about stealing do not apply because you are using a higher law of integrity.

 Most of us do not break the law because we believe in a mutually civil society.
 We behave in a way that assists our society’s functioning by following the golden rule of treating others as you would want them to treat you.

-So in every society, there are fundamentals that should not change and not stealing is seen as a fundamental.
+So, in every society, there are fundamentals that should not change and not stealing is considered fundamental.

-What about the variables though?
+What about the variables, though?

-A variable might be when you tell your kids to not run where there are elderly people around to avoid knocking them over or stressing them.
-However in the situation when there is an imminent danger, we would want them to run and run hard!
+A variable might be telling your kids not to run where elderly people are around to avoid knocking them over or stressing them.
+However, when there is imminent danger, we would want them to run and run hard!
+A blanket rule of not running might serve them well in one scenario and put them in danger in another.

 As young parents, my wife and I were encouraged to work around this challenge by teaching our children to discern the situation for themselves.
-We worked through our communications and behaviours to teach them to evaluate for themselves what is happening in the circumstances around them.
+We worked through our communications and behaviours to introduce them to evaluate for themselves what is happening in the circumstances around them.

-With this, they also need permission to make mistakes and make decisions when they are appropriately aged and experienced.
+With this, they also need permission to make mistakes and decisions when they are appropriately aged and experienced.

 I do believe that there are spiritual and moral absolutes.
 However, we cannot remove humanity and variable circumstances from the equation when making decisions.

-What are your variables and how do you decide?
+What are your variables, and how do you decide?

-Remember that being different is your biggest asset and you don’t have to be like everyone else.
-If you need a career coach, drop me an email or private message today to get you on the right track.
+Remember that being different is our biggest asset and we don’t have to be like everyone else.
+If you need a keynote speaker or presenter on neurodiversity, private message me today to book your next presentation.

 Leave a Reply